jjinendra3/React-JS-NewsMonkey/README.md

 ## Acknowledgements

-- This project utilizes the [NewsAPI](https://newsapi.org/) to fetch live news data.
+- This project utilizes the [NewsAPI](https://newsapi.org/) and [OpenWeather](https://openweathermap.org/api) to fetch live news data.